 1971 – 1984

 In 1971, the logo appeared in bold italic type.
-The oval became elliptical and became bright red.
+The oval became elliptical and bright red.

 1984 – 1990

-The designers removed the oval but added an underline in the form of a wide dark orange stripe.
-They placed it on the sides of the “PP” legs, converting these letters to upper case.
+The designers removed the oval and added a wide, dark-orange stripe as an underline.
+They placed it on the sides of the “PP” legs, converting those letters to uppercase.
 The serifs on the glyphs were shortened and sharpened.

 1990 – 1997

 All “P” and “e” got intra-letter extensions, which made the glyphs solid (without breaks).
-At the same time, the developers modernized the color of the inscription, painting it in cherry.
+At the same time, the developers modernized the inscription’s color, painting it cherry.

 1997 – 2005